knaw-huc/ns/text.md

 ## Caption

 _Definition:_ Text that constitutes the caption for a figure or table.
-Does not include the number or marker (see FigureMarker).
+Does not include the number or marker (see FigureMarker or TableMarker).
 _URI:_ <https://ns.huc.knaw.nl/text/Caption>
 _Same as:_ <http://www.tei-c.org/ns/1.0#caption>, <https://w3id.org/folia/v2/Caption>